puterboy/HAOS-kiosk/haoskiosk/README.md

 Optional authorization token for REST API.
 (Default: "") If set, then add line `-H "Authorization: Bearer <REST_BEARER_TOKEN>"` to REST API calls.

-### Allow User Commands

-Allow user to run arbitrary one or more commands in the HAOSkiosk container via the respective REST APIs: `run_command` and `run_commands` (Default: false)

-Warning: Allowing this could allow the user to inject potentially dangerous root-level commands

 ### Debug

 For debugging purposes, launches `Xorg` and `openbox` and then sleeps